-Jack Hays retired from military duty and was given the job of head surveyor of roads leading west from San Antonio.
-One of the men in his surveying crew was his former Ranger comrade Major John Caperton, who later became Hays' chief deputy sheriff in San Francisco.
+Jack Hays retired from military duty and was given the job of head surveyor of roads leading west from San Antonio, and he was joined by his long time Ranger comrade Major John Caperton.
 Although Hays' job was to survey, he and his crew were actually exploring previously unmapped areas, looking for major passages west.
 The landscape and weather were brutal and exhausting.
 After 45 days, the party ran out of rations and subsisted by eating their own pack mules and any wild game they could find.
 Hays finally returned to San Antonio after 106 days in the wilderness, desert, mountains and treacherous territories both north and south of the Rio Grande.
 It was December 1848.

 In early 1849, there was a brief movement to draft Hays for the office of Texas Governor, but Hays declined.
 He was then appointed by the federal government in Washington to serve as an Indian Agent under the jurisdiction of the newly created Department of the Interior, at a salary of $400 per year.
 During the summer of 1849, Hays helped lead a large military and civilian party on a trek from San Antonio to El Paso, with the ultimate destination being California.
 The terrain was so difficult that a portion of the travelers broke away to follow a southern route, heading for Mazatlan in order to travel to San Francisco by ship.
 Hays and a large contingent continued on the overland route.